 - Ultralight backpacking tips and tricks for trimming gear weight

 Tired of staring at your friends backpack on the trail, while struggling to keep pace?
 Ever watch a hiker pass you, wondering how they fit all their gear into such a small pack?
 Do your shoulders scream for mercy every time you hoist your pack upon them for the next leg of the journey?
 Maybe it’s time to go ultralight!

 With this article, we will give you complete insight, including key tools and resources gleaned from our experience, into becoming an ultralight backpacker.
-We’ll discuss what defines traveling ‘ultralight’, why you should consider the transition, and how best to lose weight with your four core, backpacking, gear items.
+We’ll discuss what defines traveling ‘ultralight’, why you should consider the transition, and how best to lose weight from your four core backpacking gear items.

-Additionally, we’ll look at the preferred ways of carrying food, fuel, and water when weight is important, as well as how to select clothing, shoes, and essentials with this new, ultralight mindset.
-Ultimately, these skills will help you travel farther, reduce fatigue experienced on the trail, and increase your overall enjoyment while backpacking.
+Additionally, we’ll look at weight-saving ways of carrying food, fuel, and water, as well as how to select clothing, shoes, and essentials with this new, ultralight mindset.
+These skills will help you travel farther, reduce fatigue experienced on the trail, and increase your overall enjoyment while backpacking.
 Begin your ultralight transition below!